Skip to main content

 3. Debugging with NA Checks

-One of the most practical uses of na() is debugging your scripts.
-When something isn't working as expected, checking for missing data is often the first troubleshooting step:
+One of the most practical uses of na() is debugging.
+When your indicator isn't behaving, check for missing data first:

 // Debug version with NA checking